vasilakisfil/Introspected-REST/README.md

 ##### 10.5.5.
 The community should experiment
-To our knowledge we haven't broken any other HTTP-related specification for Introspected REST and the broken changes that we had were very minor to our understanding.
+To our knowledge we haven't broken any other HTTP-related specification for Introspected REST and the broken changes that we had were very minor to our understanding, all of them being backwards-compatible to existing clients.
 Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive negotiation we think that these changes are affordable for our new model.
 Even when they are not affordable we feel that there are alternative ways to mitigate those limitations.